jonathanyeong/personal-website-content/blog-redesign-v3.md

 Huge props to Astro for making hybrid rendering relatively easy!
 I love that I can statically render my `Newsletter.astro` component but have it call a server side rendered route.

 ## Before and after of the homepage

+To wrap everything up, here are some before and after pictures of the homepage.
+It's nice to see the difference at a glance!
 ### Before

 [![old homepage in light theme](https://res.cloudinary.com/jonathan-yeong/image/upload/v1745081595/unsigned_obsidian_uploads/rgun7zqofb6drov5qzjl.png)](https://res.cloudinary.com/jonathan-yeong/image/upload/v1745081595/unsigned_obsidian_uploads/rgun7zqofb6drov5qzjl.png)